Manipulated Realities- A photographic exhibition by Brian Rope

 Heritage Uncovered’ is an exhibition curated by Catherine Moore, showcasing 28 of the region’s best artists.
-‘Heritage Uncovered’ is part of the 2024 Canberra and Region Heritage Festival.
-Click here to see artists’ biographies.
+‘Heritage Uncovered’ was part of the 2024 Canberra and Region Heritage Festival.

 Launch Speeches